Improved analytical bounds on delivery times of long-distance entanglement

-Next, we explain $\restartuntilsuccess$ by describing two of its instantiations, regarding entanglement swapping and entanglement distillation.
+We introduce the next building block, $\restartuntilsuccess$, by example.
+For this, we first describe two operations on existing entanglement: entanglement swapping and entanglement distillation.

-By an entanglement swap at node $M$, we refer to the operation which converts two links, one between nodes $A$ and $M$ and one between $M$ and $B$, into a single long-distance link between $A$ and $B$.
-We model the entanglement swap success with probability $0 < \pswap \leq 1$, which is a constant that is independent of the states upon which the swap acts.
+By an entanglement swap~\cite{zukowski1993eventready} at node $M$, we refer to the operation which converts two links, one between nodes $A$ and $M$ and one between $M$ and $B$, into a single long-distance link between $A$ and $B$.
+We model the entanglement swap as a probabilistic operation; in case the entanglement swap fails, both input links are lost.
+By $\swapuntilsuccess$, we refer to the process which performs the following loop: it repeatedly takes two links $A-M$ and $M-B$ as input, followed by performing an entanglement swap on them, while the process only terminates if the entanglement swap was successful.
+That is, if the swap failed, then the protocol requires the input links to be regenerated.
+This process repeats until the entanglement swap succeeds.
+We explicitly do not specify how the input links were produced.
+These could each be for example delivered by the $\generate$ block, but they could for instance also the result of a succesful entanglement swap themselves.

+We assume that the swap success probability $0 < \pswap \leq 1$ is a constant that is independent of the states upon which the swap acts.